 Interested students should contact the International Programs Office and Tom Mertes at least one month prior to application deadlines

 Over 2300 awards of up to $5,000 to undergraduates of limited financial means for study abroad.
 Average award $4,000.
 Students must be receiving Pell grants .
 Non-traditional abroad destinations outside of Europe encouraged.
 Additional awards for students studying a “critical language,” such as Chinese.
-Student DEADLINES: September 16, 2013 and February 18, 2014; DEADLINES: October 8, 2013 and early March 2014. http://www.iie.org/en/Programs/Gilman-Scholarship-Program
+Student DEADLINES: September 22, 2015 and February 15, 2016; DEADLINES: March 1, 2017 for Summer and Fall 2016. http://www.iie.org/en/Programs/Gilman-Scholarship-Program

 Another resource: Students ineligible for these scholarship opportunities may find something suitable by going to the IIEPASSPORT Study Abroad Funding site : http://www.studyabroadfunding.org